Gokul-v-6/FPGA-IP-DEVELOPMENT/IP/SPI_MASTER/RTL/Software/Docs/Example_Usage.md

 - `mosi` transmits the byte `0xA5` (MSB first)
 - `miso` is sampled to form RXDATA
 - `cs_n` deasserts **HIGH** after transfer completion
+- The above program keeps running in a loop.

 Demo: